Sovereignty by Design

 Offline processing keeps the file on your device or network.
 Pair this with your standard controls: full-disk encryption, role-based access, audit logging, and approved storage locations.

 Transcribe agency briefings, public hearings, interviews, and inter-departmental meetings locally—so sensitive recordings don't leave your network.
-Get readable transcripts with timestamps, speaker labels, and editable exports for records management, FOIA review, and internal documentation.
+Generate editable transcripts with timestamps, speaker labels, and exports for records management, FOIA review, and internal documentation.

 Common reasons we see (and what to do)